 If you have other tips and tricks, won’t you share them in the comments so we can learn from you?

-Sign up for the Big Ideas News and learn how to love or not love your new big idea and the magic that comes from it. #FreeDownload
+Get Smart News delivered to your inbox each Friday.
+Learn how to love or not love your new big idea and the magic that comes from it. #FreeDownload